 Truthfully, I have been wanting to make a teepee for some time.
 So, last week while three grandsons were visiting, we made a TeePee for the backyard.
 I'm not sure who was more excited about the project, me or the kids.
 We gathered all the materials, trying to keep it as inexpensive as possible.
 A basic teepee is not hard to make, although we did not follow exact Native American Indian standards, as we tried to keep it simple and fun and a project any family could make.
 We fully respect the native American people and their unique design for such a weather-worthy habitat.
 To build our teepee, we did consult a few websites to understand the basics.
 This particular teepee can be made in an afternoon.
 Ours will stay up until the end of summer when other grandkids come to visit and add their decorations to the teepee. this is a perfect summer craft project that the whole family can help make.
 So, what are you waiting for?

-(Bamboo poles are best.
-Check if you have a neighbor growing bamboo.
-We used 1 inch metal conduit)
+- (Bamboo poles are best.
+Check if a neighbor grows bamboo.
+Optional: 1 inch metal conduit)

 What to Do: